xiangzhurui/cpdetector/readme-binaries.txt

 - General comment
 o API change that requires refactoring.

+cpdetector - 1.0.9 - November, 16th, 2011

+* Fixed bug #3426791: -m switch to skip moving documents with undetectable codepage was not working.
+* Fixed bug #3426791 (that was two bugs): Do not try to transcode documents with undetected codepage.

 cpdetector- 1.0.8 - June, 26th, 2010

 !
 Feature request #1997513:  add the version number to the 3rd party jars.